larawiktor-hub/Project-Ideas-And-Resources/README.md

 The next evolution of AI is not bigger models.

 It is persistent adaptive intelligence.
+It is not another AI model.

+It is an orchestration and cognitive infrastructure layer connecting humans, models, memory, agents, tools, environments, and evolving context.
+The next evolution of AI is not bigger models.
+It is persistent adaptive intelligence.
+Bigger models are not enough.

+The next evolution of AI
+is persistent adaptive intelligence.
 The future requires AI-native orchestration systems capable of:
 - persistent context retention,
 - autonomous reasoning,